 Also make sure you keep timers of objectives.
 Dragon respawns in 6 minutes and baron in 7.
 Time the respawn and get all the vision control you possibly can around that area.
 Communicate well with your team so you can group around that objective and take it down before the enemy can react.
 I already explained how / where to ward effectively so I won't go over that again.

 In teamfights your main objective is to keep your carries alive, and nothing but that.
 You can try to create a pick with a bubble but besides that all you are going to do is stick with your AD carry and make sure no one can possibly get to him.
-You have a very wide range of skills to keep him safe: Aqua Prison, Ebb and Flow, Tidal Wave and probably one of the following actives Mikael's Crucible, Locket of the Iron Solari and even Frost Queen's Claim.
+You have a very wide range of skills to keep him safe: Aqua Prison, Ebb and Flow, Tidal Wave and probably one of the following actives Mikael's Blessing, Locket of the Iron Solari and even Frost Queen's Claim.

 Also, a very important thing to keep in mind is to use your Oracle's Lens if you're facing against a champion with stealth as this simply denies it.